openmobilityfoundation/mobility-data-specification/policy/README.md

 3) Adjust other attributes in closer to real time
 4) Enumerate when policies are set to change

-Responses must set the `Content-Type` header, as specified in the [Provider versioning](../provider/README.md#versioning) section.
+Responses must set the `Content-Type` header, as specified in the [Provider versioning][versioning] section.

 #### HTTP Response Codes

-The response to a client request must include a valid HTTP status code defined in the [IANA HTTP Status Code Registry](https://www.iana.org/assignments/http-status-codes/http-status-codes.xhtml)
+The response to a client request must include a valid HTTP status code defined in the [IANA HTTP Status Code Registry][iana]

 - **200:** OK: operation successful.
 - **400:** Bad request.